 A Minimal Example

-It is possible to implement merging of CSV log lines using the same lua-csv
+It’s possible to merge CSV log lines using the same lua-csv

 - Parse incoming log line as a CSV row.